Facebook

 Be sure to visit the district website and their email blasts for any changes to their protocols.
 Information here will be updated regularly.

-• All families are required to report COVID positive cases or close contact to a COVID positive individual using the Student COVID Reporting Form specific to their student's school:
+• You can report COVID positive cases via email to the school nurse(s) or by using the Student COVID Reporting Form specific to their student's school:

 • SPFHS